pitastrudl/wekanwiki/virtual-appliance.md

 ## Virtual Appliance by xet7

+### Build scripts

+[Scripts from virtual appliance](https://github.com/wekan/wekan-maintainer/tree/master/virtualbox), can be used on any Ubuntu 14.04 64bit or Debian 9 or newer install like native or VM.
+Includes script how to run Node.js on port 80.

 ### Wekan Meteor 1.4 and Node.js v4.x version on Ubuntu 14.04 64bit desktop, Gnome fallback, in VirtualBox

 - Ubuntu 14.04 64bit desktop with latest updates.